chuangcaleb/obsidian-fountain-editor/README.md

 ### 🏁 Quickstart

-Once the plugin is approved, you should be able to follow [these instructions to install through Obsidian's Community Plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) in Obsidian's Settings tab!
-Otherwise,  you may install directly with [BRAT](https://github.com/TfTHacker/obsidian42-brat).
+1. Once the plugin is approved, you should be able to follow [these instructions to install it through Obsidian's Community Plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) in Obsidian's Settings tab!
+(Otherwise, use [manual installation](#-manual-installation).)

-Create a new file and just add `cssclasses: fountain` to the frontmatter metadata Properties.
-You will get **automatic syntax highlighting/styling according to the [Fountain syntax rules](https://fountain.io/syntax/)**!
+2. Create a new file and just add `cssclasses: fountain` to the frontmatter metadata Properties.
+3. You will get **automatic syntax highlighting/styling according to the [Fountain syntax rules](https://fountain.io/syntax/)**!

 ```yaml
 ---